 If you are the relative of someone who is a European Union citizen (being because she was born in any of those countries or because she obtained the residency there), you can get the residency in Spain.

-Other cases include those individuals from outside the European Union who got registered through a civil union in Spain.
-They can also apply for the residency as a family member of an EU citizen, now their new registered partner.
+This includes, for example, those cases in which non-EU individuals that get registered through a civil union in Spain with an EU citizen.
+Then, they can apply for the residency as a family member of an EU citizen, now their new registered partner.
+And directly from Spain.

 The procedure and requirements needed to get the Spanish citizenship vary depending on your country of origin, as the number of years you must live in Spain in for eligibility will be higher or lower.